swhare/JupyterNotebookSupport/README.md

 # JupyterNotebookSupport

 favicon.ico
-- Some Windows users (including me) run into a problem in which the Jupyter icon seemingly dissapears or goes blank.
-This is the icon file.
+- Some Windows users (including me) run into a problem in which the Jupyter icon seemingly dissapears or goes blank.  favicon.ico is the icon file.
   - Windows 10 instructions:
       1. Copy it to C:\Users\All Users\Anaconda3\Menu.
       2. Right-click the Jupyter Notebook icon in the start menu.